helio-fm/helio-sequencer/Docs/getting-started.md

 ![tempo-dialog]

-*Tip: use the mouse wheel to quickly ajdust the tempo in this dialog.*
+*Tip: use the mouse wheel to quickly adjust the tempo in this dialog.*

+*Tip: adding a tempo node while holding any mod key will immediately open the tempo dialog.*

-Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item in the tempo track menu, or project refactoring menu.
+Often, you only need one tempo for the whole song - for that, pick *"Set one tempo"* menu item from the tempo track menu or the project refactoring menu.

 *Tip: use `Shift +` and `Shift -` hotkeys to shift tempo tracks 1 BPM up or down.
-In the pattern roll it affects all selected tempo tracks, in the piano roll it affects all tempo tracks.*
+It affects all selected tempo tracks in the pattern roll, and all tempo tracks in the piano roll.*

 ### Mute and solo